 Our ADSs have been approved for listing on the New York Stock Exchange.
 Prior to the completion of this offering, there has been no public market for our ADSs or our class A ordinary shares, and we cannot assure you that a liquid public market for our ADSs will develop.
 If an active public market for our ADSs does not develop following the completion of this offering, the market price and liquidity of our ADSs may be materially and adversely affected.
-The initial public offering price for our ADSs will be determined by negotiation between us and the underwriters based upon several factors, and the trading price of our ADSs after this offering could decline below the initial public offering price.
+The initial public offering price for our ADSs is determined by negotiation between us and the underwriters based upon several factors, and the trading price of our ADSs after this offering could decline below the initial public offering price.
 As a result, investors in our securities may experience a significant decrease in the value of their ADSs.

-Certain existing shareholders and their affiliates have indicated their interest in subscribing for an aggregate of at least US\$400 million of the ADSs being offered in this offering, including (i) at least US\$200 million from Tencent, (ii) at least US\$100 million from Hillhouse, and (iii) at least US\$100 million from Sequoia Capital.
-Assuming an initial public offering price of US\$18.00 per ADS, the midpoint of the estimated initial public offering price range, the number of ADSs to be purchased by these shareholders would be at least 22,222,224 ADSs, representing approximately 21.0% of the ADSs being offered in this offering.
+Certain existing shareholders and their affiliates have subscribed for, and been allocated by the underwriters, an aggregate of 16,500,000 ADSs in this offering, including (i) 8,000,000 ADSs from Tencent, (ii) 5,000,000 ADSs from Hillhouse, and (iii) 3,500,000 ADSs from Sequoia Capital, representing approximately 15.6% of the ADSs being offered in this offering.
 Such subscriptions may reduce the available public float for the ADSs, which may consequently reduce the liquidity of the ADSs relative to what it would have been had these ADSs been subscribed by the public.